seppelz/arztvermittlung/NewKnowledgeBase.md

 - The backend's MongoDB connection includes helpful logging for diagnostics
 - Bulletin entries have a status field with possible values: 'active', 'pending', 'archived'
 - Homepage should only display 'active' bulletin entries by using status filter parameter
+- User-specific bulletin entries should be filtered by email to ensure users only see their own entries
+- Axios API service should be used consistently instead of fetch API for better error handling

 ## Design Patterns
 - Using reactive forms with validation for user input